 - Making sure that only people on our Register offer their services as an architect.

 - Acting as the UK’s regulatory authority for architects

-Our work is overseen by a Board of 15 members.
-Seven members are architects who are elected by the profession, and the remaining eight are members of the public (lay members) who are appointed by the Privy Council.
+Our work is overseen by a Board of 11 members all appointed by the Privy Council.

 This includes one independent, non-executive Chair and ten non-executive Board members made up of five members of the public and five architects.